 Once you review your retirement plan and analyze your future needs, you will have to consider how the division of assets will affect that plan.
 In New York State, pension benefits earned during a marriage are marital assets subject to equitable distribution in the event of a divorce.
 New York State case law has developed the calculations for determining what the distribution would be.
 Speaking with an attorney experienced in divorce proceedings may help you calculate the amount you may have to share with your spouse in the event of divorce.

 Even after you determine how much of your retirement assets may be impacted in the event of divorce, it is important to factor in the other circumstances surrounding a divorce.
 For instance, if you are required to pay maintenance to your ex-spouse, this added expense can affect your ability to save as aggressively for retirement, possibly extending the time you will need to work in order to acquire enough retirement assets to meet your living expenses, in the event you do not wish to change your lifestyle to account for the lost savings.

 Speaking with an attorney who is experienced in divorce matters can help analyze your plan and help you prepare best.
 An attorney may be able to assess your needs and goals and work to keep your retirement plan on track.
 Also, with divorce mediation or negotiation, many of these concerns can be worked out between the spouses.
 Filing for divorce is often challenging and stressful at any age, but divorcing near retirement poses additional financial concerns that require specific attention.
 If you are facing a divorce, it is best to contact an experienced divorce and family law attorney.
-The skilled attorneys at Heather A. Fig, Attorney at Law, PLLC can help you through this trying time.
+The skilled attorneys at Fig Law, P.L.L.C. can help you through this trying time.
 We are conveniently located at 982 Montauk Highway, Suite 6, Bayport, NY 11782.
 To schedule a consultation, call our office at 631-419-6111 or fill out our contact form.